ke8ctn/SigMF/sigmf-spec.md

 Augmented Backus-Naur form (ABNF) is used as defined by [RFC 5234](https://tools.ietf.org/html/rfc5234) and updated by [RFC 7405](https://tools.ietf.org/html/rfc7405).

-Fields defined as "human-readable", a "string", or simply as "text" shall be treated as plaintext where whitespace is significant, unless otherwise specified.
-Fields defined "human/machine-readable" should be short, simple text strings without whitespace that are easily understood by a human and readily parsed by software.
+Fields defined as "human-readable", a "string", or simply as "text" SHALL be treated as plaintext where whitespace is significant, unless otherwise specified.
+Fields defined "human/machine-readable" SHOULD be short, simple text strings without whitespace that are easily understood by a human and readily parsed by software.